· 6 min read

 I've spent a big chunk of my developer career working remotely.
 This post summarizes my journey and the lessons learned along the way.

-I have been working remotely since 2020, right after COVID-19 started to spread across the World.
-As I started working as a software developer in 2018, I spent more time working remotely than in an office.
+I have been working remotely since early 2020.
+Since I began my software engineering career in 2018, I’ve spent more time remote than in an office.

 Transitioning to Remote Work

-Since the majority of our company started to work remotely for the first time, at the same time, we initially struggled to get our workflow and communications in place.
-It was especially difficult for newcomers because they knew nothing about the projects they would be working on, their coworkers, the company culture, etc.
+Since most of the company went remote at the same time, we initially struggled to get workflows and communication in place.
+It was especially difficult for newcomers who were still learning the projects, the people, and the culture.

 Setting Up Your Remote Workspace

 Working remotely doesn’t necessarily mean working from home.
-But that’s my personal experience and where I’m basing my article.
+But that’s my personal experience, and it’s what I’m basing this article on.

-When the lockdowns happened, I was living in a small house with one bedroom and one living/dining room.
-I had no space for my home office.
-I worked at the same table I ate my meals and anyone close to me knows that was my biggest challenge.
-Working from home makes it harder to separate work and personal life, let alone having to work at the same table you dine.
+When the lockdowns happened, I lived in a small house with one bedroom and a living/dining room.
+I had no space for a home office.
+I worked at the same table I ate my meals, and anyone close to me knows that was my biggest challenge.
+Working from home makes it harder to separate work and personal life — especially when you work at the same table you eat at.

-Fast forward 2 years and I’m now living in a house that has a dedicated space for my home office.
-People tend to overlook fancy items instead of focusing on creating a productive work environment.
-It’s the simple things that make your remote workspace special, such as having a dedicated space, investing in ergonomic furniture and minimizing clutter.
+Fast forward two years and I’m now living in a house with a dedicated workspace.
+People tend to overlook the basics and focus on fancy items instead of creating a productive environment.
+It’s the simple things that matter: a dedicated space, ergonomic furniture, and minimal clutter.

 Managing Work-Life Balance

-Managing work-life balance is probably the hardest thing to do when it comes to remote work.
+Managing work-life balance is the hardest part of remote work.

-Picture this: you go to an office, work your 9-5, and come back home.
-The commute to work is a boundary set to distinguish your work life from your personal life.
-That doesn’t happen when you’re working in a room next to where you slept.
-And that’s okay, as long as you know how to separate both things.
+Picture this: you go to an office, work your 9–5, and go back home.
+The commute creates a boundary between work and personal life.
+That doesn’t happen when your office is a room next to where you sleep.
+That’s okay, as long as you know how to separate the two.

-I had that struggle when I started working remotely.
-Endless nights coding, having lunch while at the computer, skipping meals.
-So I know how bad those habits can be and that you should set boundaries to avoid getting burnt out.
+I struggled with this when I started working remotely: endless nights coding, lunch at the computer, and skipping meals.
+I know how bad those habits can be, and I learned to set boundaries to avoid burning out.

 - When I finish work or my family arrives home, I close my laptop and call it a day.

-- Taking at least a full hour away from the computer for lunch.
-It doesn’t mean I eat for an hour, but I can watch an episode, play with my dog or do house chores.
+- I take at least a full hour away from the computer for lunch.
+It doesn’t mean I’m eating for an hour — I might watch an episode, play with my dog, or do chores.

 No one is perfect and I’m far from it.
-But these boundaries help set the mood for the day so I can be productive when I’m actually working.
+But these boundaries help set the tone for the day so I can be productive when I’m actually working.

 Communication and Collaboration

 The problem is when they don’t communicate at all.
-It’s easy for each employee to get lost in his “own world” and forget to communicate with his colleagues.
-Whether a simple status message or asking a question, it’s super important to communicate fluently with your coworkers.
+It’s easy for each person to get lost in their own world and forget to communicate with teammates.
+Whether it’s a simple status message or asking a question, it’s important to communicate clearly.

-In my honest opinion, there’s no such thing as the best tool for asynchronous communication.
-We have Microsoft Teams, Slack, Discord (and maybe WhatsApp?) - each with its set of features that fit some specific use cases.
+There’s no single best tool for async communication.
+We have Microsoft Teams, Slack, Discord (and maybe WhatsApp) — each with features that fit different use cases.

-Above all tools and techniques, communicating as soon as you feel like it is the most important thing.
-And by this, I don’t mean to ask for immediate help every time you struggle with something.
-But you shouldn’t refrain from sending a message when you feel like it.
+Above all, communicating as soon as it’s useful is the most important thing.
+I don’t mean asking for immediate help every time you struggle, but you shouldn’t refrain from sending a message when you need to.
 Any time, to anyone.
-That’s the biggest perk of asynchronous communication.
+That’s the biggest perk of async communication.

-Now go send that message you’ve been delaying for the past 3 days (but read this until the end!).
+Now go send that message you’ve been delaying for the past three days (but read this until the end!).

 Overcoming Challenges

 If you’re going through any of these challenges, remember you’re not alone.
-More, it’s on you to overcome any challenge you might have.
+More importantly, it’s on you to overcome them.

-I could keep on, but you get the point.
-For every challenge, it’s up to you to find a solution to overcome it.
+I could keep going, but you get the point.
+For every challenge, it’s up to you to find a solution that works for you.

 Benefits of Remote Work

-Of all the benefits that can be discussed, the ones I’ve personally experienced are flexibility, productivity and geographical independence.
-We talked about flexibility already - I have more control over my schedule, enabling me to balance work with personal obligations, such as childcare, house chores or even hobbies.
+The benefits I’ve experienced most are flexibility, productivity, and geographical independence.
+Flexibility gives me more control over my schedule, letting me balance work with personal obligations like childcare, house chores, or hobbies.

-Last but not least, geographical independence is a BIG benefit of remote work.
-By not being tied to an office, you can work (within reasonable time zones) anywhere in the world.
-As an employee, you expand the pool of options you have to find work.
-And as a company, you’re able to find talent anywhere in the world.
-This generates more competitiveness but also culturization and different perspectives.
+Last but not least, geographical independence is a big benefit.
+If you’re not tied to an office, you can work (within reasonable time zones) anywhere in the world.
+As an employee, you have more options.
+As a company, you can hire talent anywhere.
+That brings more competitiveness, but also more diversity in perspectives.

 Conclusion

-There’s no doubt I’m a big preacher for remote work because, in my honest opinion, the benefits far outweigh the challenges.
-To me, the freedom and independence it gives me is unmatched compared to working in an office.
-Being geographically independent opened up many doors and allowed me to experience different work cultures and meet new people.
+There’s no doubt I’m a big advocate for remote work.
+In my experience, the benefits far outweigh the challenges.
+The freedom and independence are unmatched compared to working in an office.

 At the same time, I’m well aware remote work isn’t for everyone.
-It vastly depends on your goals, your personality and the type of environment you prefer to work with.
+It depends on your goals, your personality, and the environment where you do your best work.

-To finish this one off, if you’re curious about remote work but are afraid to make the full switch, ask your employer if you can try it for a week.
-Not everything will be perfect and need adjustments, but you can get a feel if it’s for you or not.
+If you’re curious about remote work but hesitant to make the full switch, ask your employer if you can try it for a week.
+Not everything will be perfect and you’ll need adjustments, but you can get a feel for whether it’s for you.

 If you’ve been working remotely, what’s your experience been like?
 Any advice for newcomers?